 Before I started cooking, I measured out the ingredients and put them in my preparation bowls.
 I started with slicing a 1/4 pound of bacon.
 You can also use a 1/4 pound of diced salt pork.
 I started using a plain edge knife, but I was having trouble cutting through the bacon because it was sliding around the cutting board.
-Barrier-Free Tip: I decided to try a pair of scissors instead and that worked better.
-The recipe calls for a 1/4 pound of diced ham.
-It suggests using Serrano or prosciutto ham, but I decided to get generic ham that was already diced.
-I went ahead and put the ham in a preparation bowl.
-I got another cutting board out and sliced about a 1/2 pound of pre-cooked sausage into quarts and put the sausage in a preparation bowl.
+Barrier-Free Tip: Instead of using a knife, using scissors was much more efficient .
+The recipe calls for a 1/4 pound of diced Serrano or prosciutto ham, but I decided to get generic ham that was already diced and put it in a preparation bowl.
+Using another cutting board, I sliced about a 1/2 pound of pre-cooked sausage into quarts and put the sausage in a preparation bowl.
 You can also use smoked chorizo sausage, if you prefer.

-First, I put 2 tablespoons of olive oil in a soup pot and waited until it became hot.
-Then, I added the ham and bacon into the pot.
-After the bacon started to brown, I added the potatoes, turnips, onions and 6 cups of chicken stock.
+After sautéing the ham and bacon into the pot with two tablespoons of olive oil until the bacon became brown, I added the potatoes, turnips, onions and 6 cups of chicken stock.
 Instead of chicken stock, you can also use water.
 I let the soup cook for about 20 minutes or until the potatoes are tender.
-Then, I added the sausage, kale and a cup of white beans and let the soup cook until the sausage became heated through and the kale softened.
-I seasoned the soup with salt and pepper, then served the soup.
+Then added the sausage, kale and a cup of white beans and let the soup cook until the sausage became heated through and the kale softened.
+Before serving the soup, I seasoned the soup with salt and pepper.
 I made some cornbread from a mix to go with the soup.

 My family like this recipe and it went well with the cornbread.
 They did suggest that I add more vegetables in the soup, such as carrots and mushrooms.